Health & Benefits

 • $ 1,450 per month for a couple, if both spouses are eligible for SSI.

-If Social Security decides that you are eligible for SSI, you may get back benefits from one month after you applied for SSI to the time the application is approved as long as you were disabled during that time.
+If Social Security decides that you are eligible for SSI, you may get back benefits from one month after you applied for SSI to the time the application is approved, as long as you were disabled during that time.
 For this reason, it is important to apply for benefits as soon as possible.

 What counts as "income"?

 To be eligible for SSI, your income, minus any deductions, must be less than the SSI benefit amount.
+Income includes:

 • Money that you earn from work,